quasarframework/quasar-ui-qcalendar/packages/ui/README.md

 - QCalendar v5 prepares the project for Quasar CLI Vite 3.
 - The app extension is now Vite-only and requires `@quasar/app-vite` v3 beta.
 - This repo now requires Node.js `>=22.13` and pnpm `>=11.3.0`.
-- Be sure to read the [Migration Guide](https://qcalendar.netlify.app/other/migration-guide).
+- Be sure to read the [Upgrade Guide](https://qcalendar.netlify.app/other/upgrade-guide).

 ---